-The 2023 budget contains \$8.25 million in total capital expenditures.
-A percentage (40.1%) of these expenditures are made up of encumbered projects from previous years.
+The 2024 budget contains \$13.8 million in total capital expenditures.
+A percentage (30.7 %) of these expenditures are made up of encumbered projects carried from previous years.

-The District has been awarded \$1.6 million in State and Federal funds towards the construction of Well #7.
-In addition, the District has applied for a combined \$3 million (Congressionally directed funding and United States Bureau of Reclamation grant funding) for Well #8.
+The District has been awarded \$3.1 million in State and Federal funds towards the construction of Wells #7 and #8.
 There are very few opportunities for non-ratepayer funding, and the District continues to look for outside funding opportunities whenever possible.